Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 Once he exits, talk returns to the state of affairs.

 Bitch Face plays unaware of Rome’s political intrigues, just as Aedan told Skipio he might.
 Shrewd as always, his bride’s eyes meet his whenever Bitch Face delivers fake ignorance.
 Not even Milky provides words to comprehend these recent events until Skipio breaks the silence with one: Pompey.

 Aedan doesn’t know what that is, but it rattles the wolves.

-Mud Face’s mouth falls in shock.
+Mud Face’s jaw drops in disbelief.

 “Do you hear yourself?”